CompBioMathHr/IGLOSS/README.md

 All rows in the query file must be of equal length.

 Scale is a positive float.
 This parameter measures similarity between input query and the response.
 The higher it is - higher is the similarity.
+Reasonable scale is from 3 to 15.

 Number of iterations is selfexplanitory.